Saturday, November 23, 2013

 Inside the Grand Bazaar

 The Grand Bazaar dating back to 1453 is an experience that one must undertake to fulfil said duties of Traveller.
 So, accompanied by a harried Cap’n, GS led the charge on a shopping foray.
 And this time NOT for boat bits… Being something of a bazaar connoisseur, GS found the GB a little overwhelming and touristy.
 That’s not to say that it was lacklustre by any means – it positively pulsates, especially when carpet sellers sense a potential customer to bargain with.
-We did manage however to find some unusual stalls including one selling oya (needle lace) and a cobbler who made slippers (no Chinese imports here) – just don’t ask where exactly they were.
-We managed to lose ourselves several times before finding a signpost to the next destination.
+We did manage however to find some unusual stalls including one selling oya (needle lace) and a cobbler who made slippers (no Chinese imports here).
+Just don’t ask where exactly you are.
+We managed to lose ourselves several times, before finding a signpost to the next destination.

 Temptation everywhere...